Login to myMCCKC to access your StudentCenter account.

 If you're 65 or older and live in district (see above), you can take classes for free using a senior citizen tuition waiver if space is available.
 This waiver does not cover books, supplies, general fees, lab fees, or special fees.
 Some courses are not eligible for this waiver, such as physical education courses that include use of the fitness or recreation center.
 Reduced rate senior memberships to the centers are available instead.
 Enrollment is open for those using the senior waiver as follows:

-Spring 2017 - The semester begins Tuesday, January 17.
-Senior Citizens may use a tuition waiver after Friday, January 13.

 Summer 2017 - The semester begins Monday, June 5.
-Senior Citizens may use a tuition waiver after Thursday, June 1.
+Senior Citizens may use a tuition waiver beginning Thursday, June 1.

+Fall 2017 - The semester begins Wednesday, August 23.
+Senior Citizens may use a tuition waiver beginning Monday, August 21.